Decentralized Payment Clearing using Blockchain and Optimal Bidding: Default Contagion in Decentralized Clearing Systems

 Mathematically, these decentralized clearing rules -- given the bidding strategies $\bb=(b_{ij})_{i,j\in [n]}$ -- allow for the construction of the blockchain to clear the interbank obligations.
 Note that, due to the limited block capacity and no payment rehypothecation rules, multiple blocks are typically required to finish clearing the financial system.
 Due to the sequential nature of the blockchain, the block number $t$ can be thought of as a (discrete) time point.
 The actualized payments on a specific block $t$, following the greedy block construction in which the collected fees by the winning miner are maximized, are the bids:

 where $\bcal_t$ denotes the constraints that each block must satisfy, i.e.,

 and $V_i^{t-1}$ denotes the cash account of bank $i$ at time $t-1$.
-That is, the bids accepted in block $t$ have not been accepted in any prior block, the block capacity is not exceeded, and the payments being placed onto the new block can be satisfied with the current cash account without rehypothecation of the simultaneous payments.
+That is, the bids accepted in block $t$ have not been accepted in any prior block, the block capacity is not exceeded, and the payments being placed onto the new block can be satisfied with the current cash account without rehypothecation of the simultaneous payments.\footnote{Under the relaxation of no payment rehypothecation~\eqref{np} using, e.g., UTXOs the final constraint of $\bcal_t((\widehat \bb^s)_{s < t})$ can be rewritten to allow for rehypothecation, i.e., $\sum_{j \in [n]} \int_0^1 b_{ij}^t(f)df \leq V_i^{t-1} + \sum_{j \in [n]} \int_0^1 (1-f)b_{ji}^t(f)df$.}

 Importantly, as in the construction of $\bcal_t$ to determine the blocks, the cash account of each bank is needed to verify that payments can be made without rehypothecation.
 With the actualized payments $\widehat \bb$ based on the greedy block construction over time, the realized cash account of bank $i$ at the completion of processing block $t$ is: